Stewardship of Forest Land

 A permit or other requirement(s) may be necessary to undertake a timber harvest in New York State.

-A state permit is not necessary for harvesting timber specifically, but a state permit is required when crossing certain classified streams, working in certain designated wetlands, or for clearcuts over 25 acres in the Adirondack Park.
+A state permit is not required for harvesting timber specifically, but a state permit is required when crossing certain classified streams, working in certain designated wetlands, or for clearcuts over 25 acres in the Adirondack Park.
 Learn more about general stream crossing permits.

 Timber harvests may also be subject to local laws, ordinances, or regulations that regulate harvesting along with other related activities like road access and use.

 Check with the nearest DEC office about:

-- Stream Crossings - If a timber harvest requires crossing a stream, it is possible you will be required to obtain an Article 15 state individual permit, or general permit, from the Regional Permit Administrator at your local DEC office.
+- Stream Crossings - If a timber harvest requires crossing a stream, it is possible you will be required to obtain an Article 15 state individual permit, or general permit, from the Regional Permit Administrator.

 - Timber Harvest Activities in a Designated Wetland - Most timber harvesting in designated wetlands is exempt from requirement of a state permit.
-However Depending on the level of harvesting and the extent of road building or other activities associated with a harvest, timber harvests taking place in a wetland may require an Article 24 state wetlands permit from the Regional Permit Administrator at your local DEC office.
+However, depending on the level of harvesting and related construction, timber harvests taking place in a wetland may require a state wetlands permit from the Regional Permit Administrator.

 - To determine if there is a local timber harvesting law or ordinance that requires a permit or other administrative action in the town where the harvest will occur.

-For harvests on private land in the Adirondack Park, check with the Adirondack Park Agency about:
+For harvests on private land in the Adirondack Park, check with the Adirondack Park Agency (leaves DEC website) about:

 - Clearcuts greater than 25 acres